puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 * `query`: Required.
 A JSON array of query predicates in prefix form (`["<OPERATOR>", "<FIELD>", "<VALUE>"]`).
 This query is forwarded to the [`events`][events] endpoint - see there for additional documentation.
 For general info about queries, see [the page on query structure.][query]

-* `summarize-by`: Required.
+* `summarize_by`: Required.
 A string specifying which type of object you'd like count.
-Supported values are `resource`, `containing-class`, and `certname`.
+Supported values are `resource`, `containing_class`, and `certname`.

-* `count-by`: Optional.
+* `count_by`: Optional.
 A string specifying what type of object is counted when building up the counts of `successes`, `failures`, `noops`, and `skips`.
 Supported values are `resource` (default) and `certname`.

-* `counts-filter`: Optional.
+* `counts_filter`: Optional.
 A JSON array of query predicates in the usual prefix form.
 This query is applied to the final event-counts output, but before the results are aggregated.
 Supported operators are `=`, `>`, `<`, `>=`, and `<=`.
 Supported fields are `failures`, `successes`, `noops`, and `skips`.

-* `distinct-resources`: Optional.
+* `distinct_resources`: Optional.
 (EXPERIMENTAL: it is possible that the behavior of this parameter may change in future releases.)
 This parameter is passed along to the [`event`][events] query - see there for additional documentation.